ibm-cloud-docs/cloud-infrastructure/compare-infra.md

 | **Supported images** | Full set of pre-stock images, plus custom images | Limited set of pre-stock images, plus the ability to import a custom image |
 | **Platform integration** | | IAM and resource group integration for a unified experience |
 {: caption="Table 1.
 Compute comparison" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify possible features.
 The column headers identify the differentiators between classic infrastructure and VPC infrastructure.
-To understand the differences between environments, navigate to the row and find the details for the feature that you're interested in."}
+To understand the differences between environments, go to the row and find the details for the feature that you're interested in."}

 ## Network differentiators
 {: #compare-network}